particle-iot/docs/src/content/getting-started/integrations/webhook-demo.md

 In this section we'll set up a product, add your device, and create a webhook.

-### Select a device

-It works best if you already have a Particle device set up and claimed to your account, but you can still go through parts of this tutorial without a device.
-Just skip to the next step if you don't have a device yet.

-{{> webhook-demo-select-device}}

 ### Select a product

 You should typically start with a product.
 You'll eventually need one to scale, and it makes it easier to group devices.

 This demo requires a product, and you should generally create a new one just for this demo.
+Each product can only have a single device platform, so you must select that first.

 {{> webhook-demo-select-product}}

 You can find all of your sandbox products in the {{webhook-demo-link link="sandbox/products" text="productsTab"}} in the Particle console.

-### Add device to product
+### Add devices to product

 Whenever you have a product, you must add devices to it.
 When you scale, you will typically add all of the devices in your order at once, as you will be emailed a list of the Device IDs in your order.
 In the growth and enterprise plans, just adding the Device ID to the product does not affect billing; billing only starts the first time the device connects to the Particle cloud.

+For this demo, you can just select existing devices from your developer sandbox to use in this tutorial.
+If you do not have a device yet, you can skip this step and use the **Test** feature to show how the webhook works without a device.

-{{> webhook-demo-add-device}}
+{{> webhook-demo-add-devices}}

 You will normally use the **Add Devices** button in the {{webhook-demo-link link="devices" text="devices tab"}} in the console to do this in your real products.